digiltd/oh-rtd-test/REST-API.md

 {"id":"Lights","title":"Lights","icon":"group","link":"http://192.168.100.119:80/rest/sitemaps/nicks/Lights","leaf":"false"}
 ```

 Without the tracking id, you just get the "widget" entry.
 The tracking id can be any string (not just numbers), but "0" is a special case, it means "send me back a tracking id to use in the future", so if you use "0" as your tracking id, the first response will be a new tracking id.
-I would just use 1234 or some other random number.
+I would just use "1234" or some other random number.

 You can safely leave out the tracking id header entry altogether, streaming works fine without it.

 In addition, you _must_ specify the data type that you wish to receive, either json or xml (you _must_ include this in the headers - http://xxxxxxx?type=json/xml does not work):
-    Accept: application/json
+`    Accept: application/json`

 While registering for changes to _all items_ you will receive every item update which occurs in the openHAB bus.
 Each response will look like a response from /rest/items/<Item-Name>.
-This method is designed for small devices, which does not have enough resources to create a websocket connection to every single item separately. _NOTE:_ This does not seem to work as you can only subscribe to specific items, not groups.
+This method is designed for small devices, which does not have enough resources to create a websocket connection to every single item separately. _NOTE: This does not seem to work as you can only subscribe to specific items, not groups._

 Please note: for sitemap resources we have different types of answers.
 This depends on the connection type.